revbayes/revbayes.github.io/tutorials/intro_graph_models/index.md

 This sort of prior is appropriate only if we have prior information that the parameter's true value is close to 0, so we can call this an *informative* prior.
-Using a large standard deviation (10.0) is a highly *uninformative*.
+Using a large standard deviation (10.0) is a highly *uninformative* prior.
 The density is diffuse and nearly uniform, allowing for a wide range of values.
 This is appropriate if we have very little idea what the true value of the parameter is.

 In [RevBayes](http://revbayes.com) it is easy to modify the priors used in an analysis and rerun the analysis.
-> Try rerunning the linear regression exercise with the highly informative priors (standard deviation set to 0.1) on `beta` and `alpha` as shown below.
+> Try rerunning the linear regression exercise using highly informative priors (standard deviation set to 0.1) on `beta` and `alpha` as shown below.
 {:.instruction}
 ```
 beta ~ dnNormal(0, 0.1)